 The establishment of UNSMIL signals a new phase in the UN's leading effort to protect civilians and help the Libyan people construct a peaceful and democratic future following the outbreak of conflict in February 2011.
 International efforts to ensure the protection of civilians were authorized by Security Council Resolutions 1970 and 1973.

 From March to September 2011, the UN sought a verifiable ceasefire in the conflict and access for humanitarian assistance through the Secretary-General's Special Envoy for Libya, Mr. Abdel-Elah Al-Khatib.
 The Department of Political Affairs provided staff support and guidance to the Special Envoy whose appointment ended with the establishment of UNSMIL.

 Following the protest-inspired changes in government in Egypt and Tunisia, the Department of Political Affairs has worked to ensure UN support to any requests for political assistance to these countries’ democratic transitions.

-In March 2011, the Under-Secretary-General for Political Affair, B. Lynn Pascoe, led the first high-level UN mission following the events of Tahrir Square, to meet with interim authorities and convey the UN’s willingness to provide support to Egypt in a range of areas including socioeconomic development, electoral assistance, national dialogue and human rights.
+In March 2011, the Department led the first high-level UN mission following the events of Tahrir Square, to meet with interim authorities and convey the UN’s willingness to provide support to Egypt in a range of areas including socioeconomic development, electoral assistance, national dialogue and human rights.

-On Tunisia, through collaboration between DPA and UNDP, a team of UN electoral experts has been deployed to assist national authorities in the organization of crucial Constituent Assembly elections scheduled for October 2011.
+On Tunisia, through collaboration between DPA and UNDP, a team of UN electoral experts had been deployed to assist national authorities in the organization of crucial Constituent Assembly elections held in October 2011.

 Through its chairmanship of the Executive Committee on Peace and Security and its task forces on Tunisia and Libya, the Department convenes leadership from across the UN system in strategic discussion and the sharing of information and analysis on events in the region.